Wi-Fi 6: What Can We Expect From 802.11ax?

 For the dedicated Wi-Fi geek we can warmly recommend this deep dive from Wi-Fi Ninjas: WiFi 6 Deep Dive & Real World Testing – which looks more closely at what functionality is available in the products that are on the market so far, and what you can get out of it.

-We have several Wi-Fi 6 products for sale and look forward to more products on the way from both Zyxel and other vendors.
-We have started gathering information about compatibility issues here and promise to keep sharing more about what we see!
-Learn more about the wifi solutions we have on offer here.
+We have a number of Wi-Fi 6 products available to order and are looking forward to more and more ax products that are in the pipeline from both Zyxel and other suppliers.
+We’ve started collecting information about compatibility issues here and promise to share more about what we see!
+You can read more about our wifi solutions here .

 Article by Jan Pedro Tumusok and Jorunn Danielsen